eclipse-hono/hono/site/content/deployment/openshift.md

 $ oc create -f <path-to-repo>/hono/adapters/mqtt-vertx/target/fabric8/hono-adapter-mqtt-vertx-dc.yml
 ~~~

-In this way, all the components are accessible inside the cluster using the "service" addresses from the clients point of view.
+In this way, all the components are accessible inside the cluster using the _service_ addresses from the clients point of view.

+In order to see the deployed components, you can use the OpenShift Web console that is accessible at https://localhost:8443/ using your preferred browser.

 In the following pictures an Eclipse Hono deployment on OpenShift is running with all the provided components.